Visiting a Patient

 In general, hospital visiting hours are from 8:30 a.m. to 8:30 p.m. daily.
 The hours may vary based on the location and condition of the patient.

 Visits are allowed outside regular visiting hours on the day of surgery.
-Special surgery waiting rooms are located on level two of both Clarkson Tower and University Tower.
+A special surgery waiting room is available on level two in Clarkson Tower.

 PediatricsParents may visit any time, including overnight stays.
 Other visitors may visit during regular visiting hours.
 Grandparents and siblings may visit during regular visiting hours.
 Younger siblings may visit by special arrangement.
 Visitors under age 14 will be screened for illness.